 Amazon has invested so heavily in the European Fulfilment Network market they will probably be trying to figure out a way of keeping the current system working.
 It may be that you would need to send more of your stock to the European warehouses for example.

 We are constantly monitoring this situation and will offer more information when it is available on Twitter or our Facebook Group.
 If anyone has any information please let us know.
 As with other threats to your Amazon business it again highlights the need to diversify.
 We are focusing on building up our UK side of the business until we know exactly what will happen as we have become overly reliant on EU sales over the past few years.

 I hope you found this information helpful.
 Please let us know what you think in the comments below and please sign up to our newsletter to be kept informed of all developments on this issue.

-You are also very welcome to join our Facebook Groups where we discuss issues like this;
+You are also very welcome to join our friendly and supportive Amazon Facebook Groups;